tomcse/menu-project/README.md

 ## Details

-- created menu with abilioty to filter based on categories
+- created menu with ability to filter based on categories
 - made use of Set()

 ## Figma URL